Sustainable Purchasing Policy

 Environmentally Preferable Products are products that have a lesser impact on human health and the environment when compared with competing products.
 This comparison may consider raw materials acquisition, production, manufacturing, packaging, distribution, reuse, operation, maintenance, or disposal of the product.

-Green Purchasing - purchasers take into consideration the environmental impact of products when making purchasing decisions, giving preference to more environmentally friendly products when quality and price are equal or superior.
+Green Purchasing -purchasers take into consideration the environmental impact of products when making purchasing decisions, giving preference to more environmentally friendly products.
+This can involve developing bid language, specifications, market basket or “core” lists, or vendor evaluation processes that reflect green purchasing goals.

 Recycled Products are products manufactured with waste material that has been recovered or diverted from solid waste.
 Recycled material may be derived from post-consumer waste (material that has served its intended end-use and been discarded by a final consumer), industrial scrap, manufacturing waste, or other waste that would otherwise have been wasted.